LeBron James: Early life

-James was born on December 30, 1984, in Akron, Ohio, to Gloria Marie James, who was 16 at the time of his birth.
-His father, Anthony McClelland, has an extensive criminal record and was not involved in his life.
-When James was growing up, life was often a struggle for the family, as they moved from apartment to apartment in the seedier neighborhoods of Akron while Gloria struggled to find steady work.
+LeBron Raymone James was born on December 30, 1984, in Akron, Ohio, to Gloria Marie James, who was only 16 at the time of his birth.
+His father, Anthony McClelland, has an extensive criminal record that included arson and theft and was not involved in his life.
+When James was growing up, life was often a struggle for the family, as they moved from apartment to apartment in the more run-down neighborhoods of Akron while Gloria struggled to find steady work.
 Realizing that her son would be better off in a more stable family environment, Gloria allowed him to move in with the family of Frank Walker, a local youth football coach who introduced James to basketball when he was nine years old.

 James began playing organized basketball in the fifth grade.
 He later played Amateur Athletic Union (AAU) basketball for the Northeast Ohio Shooting Stars.
 The team enjoyed success on a local and national level, led by James and his friends Sian Cotton, Dru Joyce III, and Willie McGee.
 The group dubbed themselves the "Fab Four" and promised each other that they would attend high school together.
 In a move that stirred local controversy, they chose to attend St. Vincent–St. Mary High School, a private Catholic school with predominantly white students.